AmeerShaikh2MM21CS004/Hospital_management/README.md

-# Hospital_management# 🏥 Hospital Management System
+# 🏥 Hospital Management System

 This is a web-based Hospital Management System built using **Flask** and **MySQL**.
 It allows users to manage patient bookings, view appointments, edit or delete entries, and handle hospital slot scheduling efficiently.